 In the analysis section of Marple one can find the signal list.
 It is a list of all the different signals in the data set that has been selected.

-- Search signal name: type the name of the signal your are searching for.
-Marple signal search is fuzzy, so you do not have to match the signal name exactly.
+- Search signal name: type the name of the signal you are searching for.
+Marple signal search is a fuzzy search, so you do not have to match the signal name exactly.

 - Create signal: Create a calculated signal

 - List of visible signals: All available signals in the data set.
-Double-click or drag & drop to move them to the different plots.
+Double-click or drag & drop on the plot area to visualise them.

-- Plotted signal indicator: show the current plotted signals
+- Plotted signal indicator: shows the current plotted signals

-You can easily add a new plot by clicking on the
+You can easily add a new time series plot by clicking on the “ADD PLOT” button:

-Once your plot area contains multiple plot windows, the padlock button allow you to resize and rearrange the plots as you like.
+Once your plot area contains multiple plot windows, the padlock button allows you to resize and rearrange the plots as you like.

-A cursor is used by Marple to indicate the values of the visualized signals on a specific point on the time axis.
-When placing a second cursor, Marple can calculate some things between them.
+A cursor is used by Marple to indicate the values of the visualised signals on a specific point on the time axis.
+When placing a second cursor, Marple can make calculations between them.

 Placing a primary cursor: Easy!
-Just go to the point where you want to place a cursor and left click!
+Just go to the point where you want to place a cursor and.. click!

-Limits are the parts of the y-axis that Marple visualizes.
-There are two types: the min limit and the max limit which correspond with values on the y-axis of that signal.
-Marple will use these values to scale the data relative to the other signals.
+Limits are the parts of the x-axis that Marple visualises.
+There are two types: the min limit and the max limit which correspond with values on the x-axis.
+Marple will visualise the data points within the min and max limit.
+The min and max limit can be set for every signal separately.

-When first visualising a signal, Marple will look for the minimum and maximum value of the signal data and automatically set the limits.
-This can be something you need to get used to at first but is extremely useful for seeing the correlations between different signals.
-This function allows Marple to show plots with big differences in absolute value next to each other without loosing visibility on one or more signals when they are visualised within the same plot window.
+When first visualising a signal, Marple will look for the minimum and maximum value of the signal data and automatically set the limits, removing the y-axis values in the overview.
+This function allows Marple to show plots of signals with big differences in absolute value next to each other without losing granularity.
+Amazing for finding correlations!

 Zooming in the time axis

 You can easily zoom using the mouse actions.
-You can zoom in the time axis using:
+You can zoom in on the time axis using:

 - Scroll wheel